iszczesniak/cpp/categories/index.md

 {% endhighlight %}

 There is no standard or implicit conversion from an rvalue to an lvalue.
-For example, the reference operator (a.k.a. the take-the-address-of operator) expects an lvalue.
+For example, the reference operator (i.e., the unary `&` operator, a.k.a. the take-the-address-of operator) expects an lvalue.
 The rvalue that you try to pass will not be converted to an lvalue.

 {% highlight c++ %}
 {% include_relative conversion3.cc %}